fkmendes/SSE/validation/EXAMPLES.md

-# Generating input, runnning and parsing example .xml's
+# Generating input, running and parsing example .xml's

 This will guide you through the preparation of input for the .xml's in the examples/ folder.
 You are going to need the following R packages: